hamish-milne/Spool/README.md

 They will still be passed to the Cursor as `<rotate=45>` or similar, but actually implementing text rotation is left as an exercise to the reader ;)

+In general, Spool will never be bit-for-bit identical to Harlowe.
+In particular, no guarantees are made as to the nature of error messages, or behaviour not defined in the Harlowe manual.

+While performance has been considered during development, the inherently dynamic nature of Harlowe means that there will always be some allocations when rendering a new passage.
+Furthermore, certain operations like `(history:)` have `O(n)` complexity, and will become slower as more passages are visited.

+## Changes and fixes

+Spool aims to be as compatible as possible with the Harlowe engine, so - where feasible - quirks of Harlowe are preserved.
+However, some behaviour is inconsistent with the manual (i.e. a bug) while others are so... specific to Harlowe's rendering code that to replicate it would be a detriment.

+For example,`print(``$foo``)` produces `VarRef.create(State.variables,"foo").get()` in Twine, but produces `$foo` in Spool.
+Similarly, `(print: ``*foo*``)` produces an error in Twine, but correctly prints `*foo*` in Spool.

 ## Project structure

-* **Spool**: The platform-independent library, targeting netstandard2.0.
+* **Spool**: The platform-independent library, targeting `netstandard2.0`.
 You can use this in other C#-based engines, besides Unity.
 * **Spool.Test**: xUnit test code, mainly comprised of lots of snippets copied from the Harlowe manual.
 Since there's a pre-existing spec, Spool uses test-driven-development as much as possible.
 * **Spool.Unity**: The Unity package (UPM - not .unitypackage), including Unity importers and runtime components.
 * **Lexico**: A parser-generator library used as a dependency.
 I'm making a few changes throughout development, hence it's a submodule rather than a nuget package.